What accounting method is followed for the recording of transactions?

 Machinery is a permanent asset of the business and can be used for many years but it will benefit to the business until it is installed and erected at a proper place.
 So amount spent on purchase of machinery, on its installation and erection is capital expenditure.

-Amount paid in advance for a particulars expenses is known as_____
+Amount paid in advance for a particulars expense is known as_____

 Prepaid expenses are when a company gives an employee money in advance to pay for a known cost.
 Instead of asking that employee to pay out of their own pocket, you give them the money before they need it.